Yinghao-Li/Yinghao-Li.github.io/_pages/about.md

 Master of Science @ Georgia Institute of Technology *School of Electrical and Computer Engineering*
-- Advised by Dr. Chao Zhang
+- Advised by Dr. Chao Zhang and [Prof. Ying Zhang](https://zhang.ece.gatech.edu/)

 ### [Aug.
 2014 -- June 2018]